Results by Title

 Harvard University Press, 2012

-Published in 1818, Frankenstein has spellbound readers for generations and has inspired numerous retellings and sequels in every medium, making the myth familiar even to those who have never read a word of Mary Shelley’s novel.
-This freshly annotated, illustrated edition illuminates the novel and its electrifying afterlife.
+First published in 1818, Frankenstein has spellbound, disturbed, and fascinated readers for generations.
+One of the most haunting and enduring works ever written in English, it has inspired numerous retellings and sequels in virtually every medium, making the Frankenstein myth familiar even to those who have never read a word of Mary Shelley’s remarkable novel.
+Now, this freshly annotated, illustrated edition illuminates the novel and its electrifying afterlife with unmatched detail and vitality.

 Peter J. Kuznick